 Probably the best feature of Wix is that it gives the option to choose your site’s genre, if you will.
 Selecting the site creation option for blogging gives you layouts that are suited to posts and reading unique articles, while selecting a business option offers templates that are better suited to eCommerce.
 This is critical – picking the wrong layout for your site based on purpose can make it hard to navigate and use.

-In truth, your website shouldn’t be gimmicky.
+In truth, your website content development shouldn’t be gimmicky.
 You can’t simply slap a big image on any WordPress theme and expect traffic to come rolling in – your website needs to be a fully realized experience.
 Using unique articles, a good concept and effective SEO strategies should be the first tools you use, but any plugin you install or script you run with your website should fit into a theme of cohesion.
 There’s no easier way to do this than with Instapage.

 Instapage can help you create a dynamic and fitting landing page in as little as three minutes.
 You’ll also be receiving 20 plus marketing tool integration capabilities and the ability to add the style to your existing website if you use one of their supported platforms like WordPress or GoDaddy.

-Sometimes your problem are isn’t your website, per se, but is instead the colors you’re using.
+Sometimes your problem are isn’t your website content development, per se, but is instead the colors you’re using.
 Color meshing and putting up attractive hues on your site can make it look more appealing and dynamic – especially when you make them cohesive to your layout.
 Having a decent understanding of color theory is a great for website design, but that’s not what you signed up for as a business owner.
 Luckily there are resources who can help you without going back to college for a design degree.

 Paletton is handy for coming up with fitting color schemes for your website.
 Pick a base color for your website and Paletton will pull colors that compliment it.
 Play with this as much or as little as you want.
 Take its advice or come up with crazy design schemas of your own.